OXY2DEV/intro.nvim/DOC.md

 >[!TIP]
 > `gradientRepeat = false` can be used to make cool fading effects.

-A simple fading effet done using `gradientRepeat`.
+A simple fading effect done using `gradientRepeat`.

 ```lua
 require("intro").setup({